Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 > **Example:** A party attempts to surprise a group of soldiers on patrol.
 The soldiers are led by a Scout with Detection 2.
 > The character leading the party rolls a Stealth check with Very Hard (-2) difficulty and is successful.
 > The party stuns the enemies and gets a free round against them.

+### Looting

+After completing a bout of combat, characters have the ability to search for spoils of their labor.
+To do so, each player makes an Investigation check.
+On a success, they either recover a usable item from a fallen enemy or find an amount of currency by rolling a number of D6 equal to `(Level + Perception + Investigation)`.

+> **Example:** A Level 3 character with Perception 4 and Investigation 1 could find between 8 and 48 units of currency.

 ## 3.5 Death